 Socialist MP Patrick Bloche said the statement showed the president was willing to limit the incredible freedom that [he] is unable to accept .
 These words are the perfect illustration that Nicolas Sarkozy does not understand what the

 internet is about, he said, adding that the president was just presenting himself in front of the Pope as a good Catholic who fights against immorality .

 The head of the LDH, Aurélien Boch, said: The internet is one of the rare media that Sarkozy can't control and that scares him.
-We are already heading towards a regulated internet, with the tools being set up by the laws Hadopi and Loppsi, he added
+We are already heading towards a regulated internet, with the tools being set up by the laws Hadopi and Loppsi,